 The logging policy of ExpressVPN is pretty straightforward.
 The company claims to not collect any activity logs like browsing history and DNS queries.
 However, it does collect some info about the general use of the VPN, such as data on successful VPN connections.
 Luckily, this is completely optional and you can opt-out anytime.

 It’s also worth mentioning that ExpressVPN’s no-logs policy was independently audited by PricewaterhouseCoopers, proving its legitimacy.
+But, we have to keep in mind the recent events regarding the company's Chief Information Officer as it could be a break of trust for some users.

 When it comes to jurisdiction, both VPNs seem to have chosen a good location.
 ExpressVPN is based in the British Virgin Islands, a privacy-friendly territory, while CyberGhost is based in Romania, which doesn’t belong to the 14-Eyes Alliance and has good privacy protection laws.